DenTelezhkin/DTTableViewManager/README.md

 ## Subclassing

 * You will have a property tableView - put your tableView there
 * You need to have a model for each type of table view cell.
-Every cell needs to conform to DTTableViewModelProtocol(method updateWithModel: is required).
+Every cell needs to conform to DTTableViewModelProtocol(method updateWithModel: is required)
-* Map every cell class to model class.
+* Map every cell class to model class
 * Add some table items to the table!

     	[self addTableItem:<modelObject>];

 ## Property on your controller

 * Create DTTableViewManager object instance on your controler

     	self.tableManager = [DTTableViewManager managerWithDelegate:self andTableView:self.tableView];

 * You need to have a model for each type of table view cell.
 Every cell needs to conform to DTTableViewModelProtocol(method updateWithModel: is required).
 * Map every cell class to model class.
 * Add some table items to the table!

 		[self.tableManager addTableItem:<modelObject>];

 ### Changelog